nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### <a id="edit-budget"></a> `-b` : Edit a Budget

-Edit the _amount_ of budget allowance for a particular month.
+Edits the _amount_ of budget allowance for a particular month.

 Format: `edit -b m/MONTH a/AMOUNT`